English

 Is there any dress code for visiting the Sistine Chapel?

-yes, visitors are required to dress modestly when entering the Sistine Chapel.
+Yes, visitors are required to dress modestly when entering the Sistine Chapel.
 Both men and women should have their shoulders and knees covered.
 Sleeveless tops, shorts, and skirts above the knee are not allowed.
 It's best to wear attire that meets these requirements to avoid being denied entry.